 How Much Does a $50,000 Annuity Pay?

 How much does a $50,000 annuity pay?
-Even though $50,000 may not feel like “retire-on-this-alone” money, it can still play a meaningful role in your retirement income plan.
-The right annuity can turn that $50,000 into a reliable paycheck you can’t outlive, or a guaranteed income stream that covers specific bills for life.
-When you work with Diversified Insurance Brokers, you can compare income options from over 100 highly rated carriers and see what real, guaranteed payouts look like at different ages and payout designs.
+Even though $50,000 may not feel like “retire-on-this-alone” money, it can still play a meaningful role in a retirement income plan.
+The right annuity can turn $50,000 into a reliable paycheck you can’t outlive, or a guaranteed income stream designed to cover specific bills for life.
+When you work with Diversified Insurance Brokers, you can compare income options from over 100 highly rated carriers and see what guaranteed income looks like based on your age, income start date, and payout design.

 See Your $50,000 Annuity Income Options